Brave New World: Characters

-Lenina Crowne, a young, beautiful fetus technician at the Central London Hatchery and Conditioning Centre.
+Lenina Crowne, a young, beautiful foetus technician at the Central London Hatchery and Conditioning Centre.
 Lenina Crowne is a Beta who enjoys being a Beta.
 She is a vaccination worker with beliefs and values that are in line with a citizen of the World State.
 She is part of the 30% of the female population that are not freemartins (sterile women).
 Lenina is promiscuous and popular but somewhat quirky in her society: she had a four-month relation with Henry Foster, choosing not to have sex with anyone but him for a period of time.
 She is basically happy and well-conditioned, using soma to suppress unwelcome emotions, as is expected.
 Lenina has a date with Bernard, to whom she feels ambivalently attracted, and she goes to the Reservation with him.
 On returning to civilisation, she tries and fails to seduce John the Savage.
 John loves and desires Lenina but he is repelled by her forwardness and the prospect of pre-marital sex, rejecting her as an "impudent strumpet".
 Lenina visits John at the lighthouse but he attacks her with a whip, unwittingly inciting onlookers to do the same.
 Her exact fate is left unspecified.

 Mustapha Mond, Resident World Controller of Western Europe, "His Fordship" Mustapha Mond presides over one of the ten zones of the World State, the global government set up after the cataclysmic Nine Years' War and great Economic Collapse.
 Sophisticated and good-natured, Mond is an urbane and hyperintelligent advocate of the World State and its ethos of "Community, Identity, Stability".
 Among the novel's characters, he is uniquely aware of the precise nature of the society he oversees and what it has given up to accomplish its gains.
 Mond argues that art, literature, and scientific freedom must be sacrificed to secure the ultimate utilitarian goal of maximising societal happiness.
 He defends the caste system, behavioural conditioning, and the lack of personal freedom in the World State: these, he says, are a price worth paying for achieving social stability, the highest social virtue because it leads to lasting happiness.

 Fanny Crowne, Lenina Crowne's friend (they have the same last name because only ten thousand last names are in use in a World State comprising two billion people).
 Fanny voices the conventional values of her caste and society, particularly the importance of promiscuity: she advises Lenina that she should have more than one man in her life because it is unseemly to concentrate on just one.
 Fanny then warns Lenina away from a new lover whom she considers undeserving, yet she is ultimately supportive of the young woman's attraction to the savage John.